MalcolmMcLean/ieee754/README.md

 You should use them anytime you need to load or save binary floating point numbers and the code needs to be platform-independent.

+A related issue is reading binary integers portably.
+It is slightly tricker than it first appears and the simple shift and add algorithm will fail if CHAR_BIT is not 8 or representation is not 2's complement.
+It can also generate a signed arithmetic overflow trap if not careful.
+Code has been added to address this question.
+Any C or C++ code that reads integers in binary format and needs to be portable should use these routines.